LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 ### Step 5: Deploy your function

-Once you've developed your function, the last step is to deploy your function to the LivePerson platform.
+Once you've developed your function, the last step is to deploy it to the LivePerson platform.
 [Please see this document](function-as-a-service-deploying-functions.html) for more information on how to do that.